 If there is a broken-down vehicle in a live lane, workers in the road or another incident, the signs will start to warn traffic to move out of closed lanes with arrows which point down and to the right above the affected stretch of road.
 You should try to move over into a lane which is open as soon as possible.

-If you see a red ‘X’ above the lane where the smart motorway signs are, it is closed for safety reasons.
-You must change lanes immediately and not pass underneath the ‘X’ or you may receive a fine.
+If you see a red cross ‘X’ symbol above the lane where the smart motorway signs are, it is closed for safety reasons.
+You must change lanes immediately and not pass underneath the red ‘X’ sign or you may receive a fine.

 If you breakdown

 Breaking down on any motorway is inherently dangerous, and the best way to prevent it is to keep your car or van well maintained.
-Eden offers a selection of service packages and seasonal checks which will help keep your car in tip-top condition.
-But even the best maintained car can have an issue, and you will need to prepare in case the worst happens.
+Eden offers a selection of service packages and seasonal checks to help keep your car in tip-top condition.
+But even the best maintained car can experience issues, so it is important to be prepared in case the unexpected happens.

 Because there is no hard shoulder on an ‘all lane running’ smart motorway, you need to get yourself to safety as soon as possible.
 The best place of all is off the motorway, so if your car is misbehaving or showing signs that it may have a problem – such as a warning light – then leave at the next exit and find somewhere safe to stop and investigate or call for help.
 If the problem arises suddenly and there is no exit in sight, then you need to try to get left if possible, and aim for an emergency refuge area.
 These are clearly signposted and painted yellow.
 From there you will be able to call for help.